 Worldwide, communications service providers (CSPs) are adopting software-defined virtualized platforms and services as they evolve their mobile networks for the upcoming introduction of 5G.
-That’s because Network Functions Virtualization (NFV) streamline the design and deployment of networking services and automate their operation—all while enabling scale and cost-efficiency.
+That’s because Network Functions Virtualization (NFV) streamlines the design and deployment of networking services and automates their operation—all while enhancing scalability and controlling costs.

-VMware helps CSPs like Vodafone create new revenue streams, open new industry opportunities, drive down costs and improve overall customer satisfaction by enabling them to become nimbler and more responsive.
-VMware provides an optimal infrastructure for all telco applications and services: custom-built, packaged, virtualized, cloud-native and software as a service (SaaS).
-With this infrastructure, CSPs can deliver those applications securely to any endpoint across a telco distributed cloud, including private and public cloud, branch/edge, micro data center, gateway or end user.
+VMware provides an optimal infrastructure for all telco applications and services, including custom-built, packaged, virtualized, cloud-native and software-as-a-service (SaaS) components.
+With this infrastructure, CSPs can deliver applications securely to any endpoint across telco distributed clouds.

 CSPs can roll out multiple applications on a common NFV infrastructure, rather than building new platforms for each innovative service.
 The VMware-based virtualized infrastructure also provides a consistent infrastructure spanning network and IT operations, further improving operational efficiencies and overall economics.
 With VMware, CSPs have the flexibility to choose from several VMware Ready for NFV–certified virtual network functions, providing confidence in pretested and pre-certified solutions that can reduce deployment risk.

 VMware’s telco cloud platform also provides the automation for virtual compute, storage, networking, management and operations capabilities.
 CSPs can not only accelerate time to market for new services but also streamline operations, reducing network infrastructure costs and deploying elastic business models for telco workloads. ▪